NaniChkhenkeli/cs50-harvard-ml-ai/README.md

 project PARSER uses NLTK to analyze sentence structure. defines grammar rules to generate parse trees. then identifies minimal noun phrases NPs that dont contain nested NPs. then prints a visual tree structure for each sentence.
 I added preprocess(sentence) -> converts input to lowercase, uses word tokenize to split the sentence into words, filters out non-alphabetic tokens; np_chunk(tree) traverses the parse tree to find NP subtrees. returns NPs that do not contain other NPs.
 I also added some grammar rules, like NP -> N | Det N | Det AdjP N | NP PP, VP -> V | V NP | V PP | Adv VP, PP -> P NP, AdjP -> Adj | Adj AdjP, S -> S Conj S.

+## ..\hw8\ ##
+E00
+what: read file, bui;d vocabulary, map them to indices, adding special token dot to indicate the start and end of a name.
+How: each name was pedded with two start tokens to enable trigram training. for every trigram, store inouts x and targets y.
+E01
+what: created neural set that uses character embeddings, hidden layer and output layer to predict next character.
+how: used embedding matrix c to avoid one hot encoding, combined embeddings for the 2-character context. passed throught linear layer, output layer, used F.cross_entropy loss, trained with gradient descent using a learning rate decay schedule.
+E02 -
+what: split dataset 80-10-10.
+how: evaluated final model on all 3 sets, reported loss to compare generalization.
+E03
+ehat: applied weight decay,
+how: added l2_lambda * sum(p**2) to loss during trainig, tuned lambda and measured dev loss.
+E04
+what:did not use one-hot wncoding.
+how: used embedding table.
+E05
+what: used torch.nn.functioanl.cross_entropy.
+how: F.cross_entropy handles both log_softmax and nll_loss internally.
+E06
+what: generated names char by char using trained model.
+how: start from [0,0], stopped when dot was generated.